whaakman/azure-docs.nl-nl/articles/azure-stack/azure-stack-validate-adfs.md

 `Invoke-AzsADFSValidation : The term 'Invoke-AzsADFSValidation' is not recognized as the name of a cmdlet, function, script file, or operable program.
 Check the spelling of the name, or if a path was included, verify that the path is correct and try again.`

-**Oorzaak** -PowerShell Autoload Checker van de gereedheid van de module correct laden is mislukt.
+**Oorzaak**: PowerShell Autoload kan niet correct laden van de gereedheid van de controle-module.

-**Resolutie** -module importeren gereedheid Checker expliciet.
-Kopieer en plak de code hieronder in PowerShell en update de \<versie\> met het versienummer voor de momenteel geïnstalleerde versie.
+**Resolutie**: expliciet importeren van de gereedheid van de controle-module.
+Kopieer en plak de volgende code in PowerShell en update \<versie\> met het nummer voor de huidige geïnstalleerde versie.

 `Import-Module "c:\Program Files\WindowsPowerShell\Modules\Microsoft.AzureStack.ReadinessChecker\<version>\Microsoft.AzureStack.ReadinessChecker.psd1" -Force`